WAN Design Requirements

 OSPF: Scalable and Flexible Routing

-A link-state routing protocol, OSPF offers excellent scalability and flexibility in DMVPN networks.
+OSPF is a link-state routing protocol that offers excellent scalability and flexibility in DMVPN networks.
 This section will explore OSPF’s key attributes, including its hierarchical design, area types, and route summarization capabilities.
 We will also discuss considerations for deploying OSPF in a DMVPN environment, ensuring seamless connectivity and effective network management.

 BGP: Extending DMVPN to the Internet